 We’ve talked about Angela before.
 Long story short, she’s really good and although she doesn’t really need the extra Power from the leadership it lets her use Heven’s Wrath or throw stuff more often.
 The only catch here is that she’s 5 Threat, and juggling that with She-Hulk-s 6 fills up your squad pretty darn quick.
 Grade: A

 Black Widow’s two models are both good, and the first one (Prime Widow?) has the advantage of costing only 2 Threat.
 That gives you great flexibility in an affiliation with some very expensive characters (She-Hulk and Angela, and other out of affiliation characters who would love the extra Power like M.O.D.O.K. or Magneto).
 She’s also great at getting extract objectives and getting away, and Stealth helps a lot with that, but she’s going to need some backup if she starts taking attacks.
 Three threat Widow (Epic Widow?) doesn’t have the Long Move but is more fighty and her defensive stats are a little better.
-All depends on which fits your build better but you can only have one of them in your 10 character roster.
+All depends on which fits your build better, and now you can put both of them in your roster (but still only one Natasha in your squad).
 Grade: Prime Widow B+, Epic Widow B

-People didn’t take Captain Marvel much before A-Force came out, because her Binary Form power is really what makes her sing, and it’s fairly expensive.
-But with getting a handful of extra Power each round you can likely get Binary Form off on round 2 and wreck some serious face.
+People didn’t take Captain Marvel much before A-Force came out, because her Binary Form power is really what makes her sing, and it was fairly expensive.
+But with getting a handful of extra Power each round and Binary Form going down from 5 Power to 4, you can likely get Binary Form off on round 2 and wreck some serious face.
 Also she’s a flyer so she can Special Delivery She-Hulk into the mix.
 But Captain Marvel’s primary role is to be an unsubtle beatstick so let her get to work.
-Four Threat is a bit higher than I’d like, and you have other beatsticks or flyers available so you may not reach for her right away.
-Grade: B
+Grade: B+

 Crystal’s main focus is on spamming special conditions and preventing the opponent from removing them.
 None of her attacks are very strong but she can make three of them each turn.
 Stun, Incinerate, and her Push are solid, Slow is situational but can really help.
 She’s a little fragile with no special defensive tech and not a ton of wounds.
 If you can keep her safe and within Range 3 of her targets she can be annoying as hell for your opponent, but she takes a little more finesse than most characters to get the most out of her.
 She’s a flyer too, so another Special Delivery candidate.
 Also, dammit, she should have long hair.
 Grade: B